JungHBae/TIL/Javascript/Non-linear Data Structures-Trees.md

 ```

- Trees are a specific type of graph where there is a *hierarchical relationship* among the nodes.
+ Trees are a specific type of graph where there is a **hierarchical relationship** among the nodes.
- Unlike general graphs, trees don't have *cycles*, which means that there is exactly one path between
+ Unlike general graphs, trees don't have **cycles**, which means that there is exactly one path between
  any two nodes in the tree.

- Another difference between trees and general graphs is that in trees, there is a single node called the *root* from
+ Another difference between trees and general graphs is that in trees, there is a single node called the **root** from
  which all other nodes are descendants.
 This property makes it easy to define a hierarchy of relationships among nodes,
  which is not the case in general graphs.

- The parent-child relationship in trees also enables the *efficient traversal* and searching of the tree.
+ The parent-child relationship in trees also enables the **efficient traversal** and searching of the tree.
 For example, in a
  binary search tree, we can easily search for a specific value by starting at the root and comparing the value with each
  node along the way.
-If the value is less than the current node, we move to the left child, and if it is greater,
+If the value is **less** than the current node, we move to the **left child**, and if it is **greater**,
- we move to the right child.
+ we move to the **right child**.
 This process continues until we find the node containing the desired value or reach a leaf node
  that does not contain the value.
 This efficient searching is not always possible in general graphs due to the lack of a clear
  hierarchy of relationships.